AlyyHu/Course-Project/README.md

 # Course Project
-This folder contains all codes related to the projects I have done, including SQL, Python and R.
+This folder contains all codes related to the projects I have done, including SQL, Tableau, Python and R.